Putting the Future in the Hands of our Students and Staff

 Our world is driven by technology.
 We must prepare our students for this world by shifting how we teach.
 My Tomorrow has introduced more technology into classrooms to give students greater exposure to the tools that are used in college and the workplace.
 Digital devices and software add a dynamic element that keeps students interested, but it’s not just about using the latest technology.
 Students are also learning about "digital citizenship," or making smart choices in their day-to-day lives and their social networks.

-To make sure our students and our teachers are ready for the tools of the 21st century, six of our schools have demonstration classrooms.
-The classrooms are equipped with a variety of devices, including:
+To make sure our students and teachers are ready for the tools of the 21st century, our schools are equipped with a variety of technology:

 Google Apps for Education